Warning: Spoilers Off applies to Nightmare Fuel pages. Proceed at your own risk.

 - A mugger attempted to rape Leslie while she's trying to figure out how to use her newfound powers.
 If Leslie didn't have her electrokinesis, she would be just like the vulnerable and helpless women getting robbed and raped in a dark corner of an alleyway.

-Human For A Day
+Episode 7 - Human for A Day

 - Kara's depowered, and it's a terrible timing for her to be human due to National City experiencing an earthquake.
 Without Supergirl, crime has run rampant, and the people that needed her the most are still waiting for their savior.